 FLORIDA BAR OPENS NOMINATIONS FOR PRO BONO SERVICE AWARDS

-The Florida Bar has issued a call for nominations for the annual pro bono awards, which honor lawyers, judges, law firms and associations that have contributed extraordinary pro bono service.
+The Florida Bar has issued a call for nominations for the annual pro bono service awards, which honor lawyers, judges, law firms and associations that have contributed extraordinary pro bono service.
 The deadline for most nominations is Nov.
-8, 2017, while nominations for The Florida Bar Young Lawyers Division Pro Bono Service Award is Aug.
+1, 2018, while nominations for The Florida Bar Young Lawyers Division Pro Bono Service Award is Aug.
 31.

 Pro bono publico means “for the public good,” and pro bono legal service is just one way that attorneys do their part to help make their communities better.

 The Florida Bar is proud of the thousands of its members who spend their free time and donate out of pocket each year to assist people who otherwise couldn’t afford legal representation or have their voice heard by the justice system.